Your currently viewing RAW Modern | Switch to RAW Contemporary

 Catalogue essay by Blanche Llewellyn

 Bona de Mandiargues was a Surrealist Italian-French artist, writer, and translator.
-In Paris, she met the poet André Pieyre de Mandiargues whom she married in 1950, who introduced her to Breton, Ponge, and Paulhan.
+In Paris, she met the poet André Pieyre de Mandiargues whom she married in 1950.
+Through him she met Breton, Ponge, and Paulhan.

-After a formative phase stylistically influenced by the example of her uncle, Filippo de Pisis, Bona developed a figurative painting style nourished by collecting numerous aquatic, mineral and plant objects, conducted by the surrealist research of the wonderful and the disturbing.
-In 1958, Bona developed a technique that would come to characterize her work in the following years; it was during a trip to Mexico that she discovered by chance the suggestive power of the linings of her husband’s jackets.
-Employing a sewing machine for the assembly of felt and fabric, she introduced a novel dimension to her artistic expression, that she found gave her work a more surrealist edge than the more classic medium of oil paint.
+After a formative phase stylistically influenced by the example of her uncle, Filippo de Pisis, Bona developed a figurative painting style nourished by collecting numerous aquatic, mineral and plant objects.
+Out of these interests, she developed an increasing fascination with natural objects which had the power to enchant or disturb – drawing her closer to the mainstream ethos of Surrealism.
+In 1958, Bona developed a technique that would come to characterize her work in the following years: during a trip to Mexico she discovered, by chance, the suggestive power of the patterned fabrics of the region, which had been used to line her husband’s jackets.
+Employing a sewing machine for the assembly of different materials, she began producing fabric collages which conveyed a more surrealist edge than the more classic medium of her previous oil paintings.

-La Lubricità (which translates as a slippery surface – a title which has obvious sexual connotations), created in 1970, is a collage and fabric sewn on canvas depicting a grotesque surrealist snail.
-In this oeuvre, Bona rejects the roles of women-muse and women-child, prevalent in the field of Surrealism.
-Instead, she nearly depicts herself as the snail (complete with high heeled shoe), a hermaphrodite animal and ambiguous figure, simultaneously friendly and repellent.
-For Bona, the snail is a symbol of androgynism, of softness (the animal) and hardness (the shell), and of the continuous perseverance of its restless mind.
+La Lubricità (which translates as a slippery surface – a title which has obvious sexual connotations), created in 1970, is a collage and fabric sewn on canvas.
+In this oeuvre, Bona rejected the roles of women-muse and women-child, prevalent in the field of Surrealism, and instead depicted a snail (complete with black high heeled shoe), a hermaphrodite animal and androgynous creature, simultaneously friendly and repellent; for Bona, the snail represented the solitary, private and mentally androgynous aspects of her own character.

 H73cm